|

 Nelson's wife, Gayle, and out of that relationship a successful

 partnership was born.
+Six years later,

 Nelson put together one of the best seasons in senior tour history.